aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/pdf/save-specified-worksheets-to-pdf/_index.md

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Docs-Pdf-MultiSheetsToPdf.java" >}}

+## **Reorder Worksheets to PDF**

+If you want to reorder sheets(e.g. in reverse order) to pdf without modify the source file, you can achieve this by passing reodered sheet indices to [**PdfSaveOptions.SheetSet**](https://reference.aspose.com/cells/java/com.aspose.cells/pdfsaveoptions/#setSheetSet-com.aspose.cells.SheetSet-) option.

+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Docs-Pdf-ReorderSheetsToPdf.java" >}}

 {{% alert color="primary" %}}

 If your spreadsheet contains formulas, it is best to call [**Workbook.CalculateFormula()**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF format.
 Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.